 To earn one of the non-credit certificates in sustainability management, enrollees are required to complete three core seminars and the specialty seminar that corresponds with their chosen focus (Business or Community).
 You can also choose to complete both specialty seminars and earn both non-credit certificates.
 Each seminar is six weeks in length.
 They are designed to be completed sequentially, building on each other to help you develop what you’ve learned into a practical, complete base of knowledge.
 Seminars may be taken out of sequence, but we highly recommend taking the seminars sequentially.
 One non-credit certificate can be finished in six to eight months.

-The curriculum is designed to focus on sustainability as a whole, providing unique, expert insight into how you can go about creating, developing, and implementing sustainability initiatives – whether at work or in your community.
+The sustainability courses are designed to focus on sustainability as a whole, providing unique, expert insight into how you can go about creating, developing, and implementing sustainability initiatives – whether at work or in your community.

 The first three seminars have minimal instructor interaction, allowing you to set your own pace for study.
 The final seminar offers direct interaction with three different members of the program’s accomplished faculty, all leaders in the field of sustainability with experience in a broad array of industries.
 Throughout the program, you’ll have access to an engaging online learning platform that supports frequent, dynamic discussions, real-world exercises, and interactive assignments.
 The program also provides useful templates and tools that you can use in the field.

 The course objective is to develop a foundational understanding of organizing principles and analytical frameworks that can be used to develop, execute, and monitor sustainability initiatives, as well as the skills, values and abilities required of the “generic” Sustainability Professional.
 We will review the history of sustainability, cover core frameworks and principles, and consider climate change from both a mitigation and adaptation lens.
 An overview of resource conservation such as energy, water and waste, as it applies to sustainability for organizations will also be covered.
 Examples of topics we will cover include definitions of sustainability, population and climate change, systems approaches to resource management, the energy pyramid and demand side management, zero waste and recycling, and sustainable transportation issues.